sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ![My Setup](images/my-setup.jpg)

-*I also named my radios for easy tracking and simply for the fun of it. :wink:*
+*I also named my radios for easy tracking and simply for the fun of it. :wink: If you are wondering where these names came from, they are [traditional Bangladeshi iftar items](https://accordingtoathena.files.wordpress.com/2015/07/fullsizerender-26.jpg). :bangladesh:*

 ## How to Contribute